Bealby/grandpas-pocket-watch-shop/README.md

   products associated with them.

-- A search bar will continually be present and accessible on all devices to inform the user that due to the extensive number of products the searches function is available to help in the user experience.
+- A search bar will continually be present and accessible on all device size screens to inform the user that there is support in searching through the extensive number of products listed.
   The search function will allow for searches in name fields as well as in description fields.

 **Desktop**